BC Lions: A new era, a new owner (2020–present)

-In October 2020, owner David Braley died, but left in his will funds for the BC Lions so that the team could continue to operate for several seasons.
+In October 2020, owner David Braley died, but bequeathed funds for the BC Lions so that the team could continue to operate for several seasons.
 On August 18, 2021, the BC Lions were bought by Amar Doman, who runs two private companies in British Columbia, Futura Corporation and CanWel.
 After the cancellation of the 2020 CFL season, the Lions returned to play along with the rest of the CFL in 2021.
 However, the team languished in the shortened season, with a seven-game losing streak in the second half proving fatal to the team's season, and they finished 5–9, good for fourth in the West.
 2022 saw the Lions return to the playoffs for the first time since 2018, guided by new quarterback Nathan Rourke, who led the team to a 12–6 and second place in the West.
 The Lions downed the Calgary Stampeders in the West Semi-Final, but their season ended at the hands of the two-time defending Grey Cup champion Winnipeg Blue Bombers in the West Final game.
+The 2023 season saw a similar finish, a 12–6 second-place finish in the West, defeating the Stampeders in the West Semi Final game, but losing again to the Winnipeg Blue Bombers in the West Final game.

+2024 marked the BC Lions 70th season and saw the club host several large events, including a sellout home opener featuring a pregame performance by global rap icon 50 Cent.
+On August 31, the Lions played the first Touchdown Pacific, defeating the Ottawa Redblacks 38–12 at Royal Athletic Park in Victoria.
+Based on the CFL's Touchdown Atlantic series, Touchdown Pacific was the first regular season CFL game played on Vancouver Island.
+Royal Athletic Park, which is the home of the Victoria Harbourcats collegiate baseball team, increased its capacity from 3,500 to over 14,000.
+The BC Lions also hosted the 111th Grey Cup game at BC Place on November 17.